Sklar Brothers: Life and career

 The Sklars are also frequent guests on the podcasts Never Not Funny and World Football Daily.
-They have also appeared on AST Radio, Jordan, Jesse GO! and Battleship Pretension, WTF with Marc Maron, You Made It Weird, and Professor Blastoff.
+They have also appeared on The Adam Carolla Show, AST Radio, Jordan, Jesse GO! and Battleship Pretension, WTF with Marc Maron, You Made It Weird, and Professor Blastoff.

-They were featured in the Troma production Citizen Toxie: The Toxic Avenger IV as Jason Gonzales and Jason Diaz, a pair of Tromaville Anchormen.
+They were featured in the Troma production Citizen Toxie: The Toxic Avenger IV as Jason Gonzalez and Randy Diaz, a pair of Tromaville news anchormen.

 Randy and Jason are featured in an ad campaign by running shoe and apparel company Brooks.

-In August 2010, they made a cameo appearance in the web comedy The Legend of Neil in season 3 episode 3, depicting two football-loving 'Armos' statues.
+In August 2010, they made a cameo appearance in the web comedy The Legend of Neil in season 3 episode 3, depicting two football-loving "Armos" statues.

 In 2012, the twins began to appear in what would become a series of commercials for Time Warner Cable.

 In February 2014, the brothers recorded their first one-hour stand-up special at the Majestic Theater in Madison, Wisconsin.
-The special then premiered on Netflix on April 25, 2014 and the CD/DVD dropped on iTunes on Tuesday April 29, 2014.
-The brothers uniquely framed their special as if it were an NFL playoff game with Rich Eisen leading a roundtable discussion of the brothers' comedy on an NFL Network set, along with future Hall of Fame Defensive Lineman Dwight Freeney, NY Giant Defensive Back Terrell Thomas, and actor and former Georgia Bulldog football player Omar Dorsey.
-In addition the ubiquitous sideline reporter Bonnie Bernstein makes a cameo, interviewing the brothers pre- and post-show.
+The special then premiered on Netflix on April 25, 2014 and the CD/DVD dropped on iTunes on April 29, 2014.
+The brothers uniquely framed their special as if it were an NFL playoff game with Rich Eisen leading a roundtable discussion of the brothers' comedy on an NFL Network set, along with future Hall of Fame defensive lineman Dwight Freeney, NY Giants defensive back Terrell Thomas, and actor and former Georgia Bulldog football player Omar Dorsey.
+In addition, the ubiquitous sideline reporter Bonnie Bernstein makes a cameo, interviewing the brothers pre- and post-show.
 The stand up special features a pre-game breakdown by this crew, a halftime report, and a post game wrap up.
-The stand up special titled What Are We Talking About will be available on Netflix instant streaming for three years after the April 25, 2014 premiere.
+The stand up special titled What Are We Talking About was available on Netflix instant streaming for three years after the April 25, 2014 premiere.

 Randy Sklar is married to Amy Sklar, an interior designer who was featured on HGTVs Design Star and they have two daughters.

-Jason is married to Dr. Jessica Zucker, a fertility therapist who created her own line of critically acclaimed pregnancy loss cards.
+Jason is married to Jessica Zucker, a fertility therapist who created her own line of critically acclaimed pregnancy loss cards.
 They have a son and a daughter.

 While on a special Mother's Day themed episode of @midnight with their mother, Annette, she was asked to pick her favorite son; she picked Randy without any hesitation.

+In 2025, Jason Sklar told the audience on After Midnight that the use of ChatGPT would be the end of Wikipedia, and then noted that that fact would end up on Wikipedia.